The Psychology (BA) offers several options:

 Psychology (BA) Industrial and Organizational concentration/Psychology (MS) Industrial and Organizational

 This program was designed and approved by DePaul University in the late 1980’s as a way to give qualified DePaul undergraduates the opportunity to earn both a BA and an MS degree in the field of Industrial and Organizational Psychology.
-Students who are not pursuing an undergraduate degree at DePaul are not eligible to apply for this program.
+Only students who are pursuing an undergraduate degree at DePaul are eligible to apply for this program.
 The program leads to a terminal MS degree, and should not be seen as an intermediate step towards a doctoral degree.
-Students who are interested in pursuing a Ph.D. should speak to their advisor regarding the best way to prepare for such a program.
+Students who are interested in pursuing a PhD should speak to their advisor regarding the best way to prepare for such a program.

 The combined program requires completion of 39 four-credit courses (156 credit hours) by the end of the student's junior year.
 Note that this requirement is three courses higher than the typical 36 that a student would earn by taking four classes per quarter.

 Students should work with their I/O advisor or I/O Program Director beginning as early as possible, ideally no later than their sophomore year.
-Applications for the combined program are due by June 1 of the junior year, and they are found on the CSH Office of Advising and Student Services website.
-At the time of application, the student should have completed the undergraduate component with a grade point average of no less than 3.20, although a stronger GPA would be preferred.
-Supplemental application forms can be obtained from the I/O Program Director, and they must be submitted to the I/O Program Director together with the student’s unofficial DePaul transcript, statement of goals, and General Graduate Record Examination (GRE) scores.
-Applications will be evaluated by DePaul Office of Graduate Admission and the Department of Psychology's I/O Admissions Committee.
-Applicants will be informed of the decision, usually by mid-June of the same year.
+Applications for the combined program are due by June 1 of their junior year, and they can be found on the CSH Office of Advising and Student Services website.
+At the time of application, the student should have completed the undergraduate requirements with a grade point average of 3.2 or higher; a strong GPA of at least 3.5 is preferred.
+Supplemental application forms can be obtained from the I/O Program Director, and they must be submitted to the I/O Program Director together with the student’s Unofficial Transcript from DePaul, statement of goals, and General Graduate Record Examination (GRE) scores.
+Applications will be evaluated by DePaul's Office of Graduate Admission and the Department of Psychology's I/O Admissions Committee.
+Typically, applicants are informed of the admission decision by mid-June of the same year.